greysweater42/cookbook/content/keras.md

 Based on [Deep learning with Python](https://www.manning.com/books/deep-learning-with-python), chapter 2.

+You can use `Sequential API` or `Model API` (there is also Functional API, but I will not cover it as it is almost exactly the same Sequential API), they both work exactly the same, but as you can see, `Sequential API`'s syntax is much shorter and `Model API`'s syntax looks almost exactly the same as [pytorch](https://greysweater42.github.io/pytorch/#neural-net).

 ```
-from keras.datasets import mnist
+from tensorflow.keras.datasets import mnist
-from keras.utils import to_categorical
+from tensorflow.keras.utils import to_categorical

 (X_train, y_train), (X_test, y_test) = mnist.load_data()